 Canada's Core Public Infrastructure Survey

 Infrastructure provides communities with the means to move people and goods, access critical utilities and services, and access spaces for culture, recreation, and sport.
-The Government of Canada recognizes that there is a need to support its public infrastructure investments with quality data that will guide evidence-based decision-making.
+The Government of Canada recognizes that there is a need to support its communities and public infrastructure investments with quality data that will guide evidence-based decision-making.
 There is a need for:

-- comprehensive, objective, comparable data on the current condition and performance of Canada's core public infrastructure assets;
+- comprehensive, objective, and comparable data on the stock, condition and performance of Canada's core public infrastructure assets;

-- baseline data to track issues and monitor progress; and
+- data to track issues and monitor progress;

-- understanding asset management practices and capabilities to improve the impact of infrastructure investments.
+- understanding capabilities to improve the impact of infrastructure investments; and